the1lab/1lab/src/Algebra/Group.lagda.md

       (is-monoid→is-unital-magma (y .has-is-monoid))
 ```

-We then use the fact that `is-monoid is a proposition`{.Agda
+We then use the fact that `is-monoid`{.Agda} is a proposition to conclude
-ident=is-monoid-is-prop} to conclude that the monoid structures underlying
-$x$ and $y$ are the same.
+that the monoid structures underlying $x$ and $y$ are the same.

 ```agda
   same-monoid : PathP (λ i → is-monoid (same-unit i) _*_)